Glasgow for first time visitors

 No visit to Glasgow would be complete without a trip to one of the many museums and galleries, most of which are free to visit.
-Housed in an iconic red sandstone building that sits next to the beautiful Kelvingrove Park, Kelvingrove Art Gallery and Museum is arguably the top must-see attraction in the city.
+Housed in an iconic red sandstone building that sits next to the beautiful Kelvingrove Park, Kelvingrove Art Gallery and Museum is consistently one of Scotland's most popular attractions.
 Visit glasgowlife.org.uk for opening times.

 City Centre Mural Trail

 In recent years, many of Glasgow's lanes and buildings have undergone colourful makeovers by talented street artists.
-You can explore these amazing works of urban art at your own pace or on a guided tour by Walking Tours in Glasgow.
-Visit our City Centre Mural trail page to find out more about a self-guided tour and download the map.
-Visit the Walking Tours in Glasgow website for information on their tour.
+You can explore these amazing works of urban art at your own pace or on a guided tour.
+Visit our City Centre Mural trail page for more details and visit walkingtoursin.com to book tours.

 Charles Rennie Mackintosh